Royal Commission on the Ancient and Historical Monuments of Wales: Research and recording

 Since its inception in 1908, the Royal Commission has established a reputation for maintaining an expertise in, and developing standards for, the survey, interpretation and reconstruction of historic buildings and archaeological sites both on land and under the sea.
-Today our work encompasses archaeological survey, architectural recording, maritime survey and recording, drone and aerial survey, often working collaboratively with partners.
+The Royal Commission partakes in archaeological survey, architectural recording, maritime survey and recording, and drone and aerial survey.

-Since the purchase of our first Electronic Measuring Device (EDM) in 1984, we have striven to encompass innovative digital technologies into our work in order to further and improve our understanding of the heritage of Wales.
+The Royal Commission purchased an Electronic Measuring Device (EDM) in 1984 in order to further and improve land survey work and geographical mapping of Wales.

 The Survey and Investigation Team utilises a wide range of digital survey techniques in the survey of diverse heritage of Wales.
 Total Station Theodolites (TST) survey, Global Navigation Satellite System (GNSS) survey, airborne laser scanning (LiDAR), terrestrial laser scanning, photogrammetry and giga-pixel photography are employed to provide detailed, highly accurate 3-dimensional recording of sites, landscapes, structures and buildings.
 Since 2017, drone survey has been used both for low-altitude photography and video alongside photogrammetry of complex sites and buildings.

 This data is both archived in the National Monuments Record of Wales, creating an enduring record of the site for future consideration, and is made available via Sketchfab.
 Together, survey and recording remain the essential basis for understanding and interpreting the sites and monuments of Wales.